 Clinical trials are important indicators of involvement in scholarly activity.
-Entries should include the source and total amount of funding (if funding is related to number of patients enrolled, so indicate), specific role in the trial process (e.g., principal investigator, referring physician), portion of effort/FTE time allocated to the trial, start and end dates (some clinical trials do not have end dates; if so this should benoted).
+Entries should include the source and total amount of funding (if funding is related to number of patients enrolled, so indicate), specific role in the trial process (e.g., principal investigator, referring physician), start and end dates (some clinical trials do not have end dates; if so this should be noted).